Kokanee beer: Marketing

-The brand was introduced to Ontario in 1996, but to save on shipping the beer was brewed at Labatt's facility in London, Ontario.
-Molson Breweries launched a preemptive advertising campaign questioning the beers legitimacy, with the slogan "B.C. or B.S.?".
+The brand was introduced to Ontario in 1996, but to save on shipping, the beer was brewed at Labatt's facility in London, Ontario.
+Molson Brewery launched a preemptive advertising campaign questioning the beer's legitimacy, with the slogan "B.C. or B.S.?".
 In 2001, Labatt re-launched Kokanee, trucking it in from the brewery in Creston.

 Kokanee's current marketing slogans are "It's The Beer Out Here" and "Glacier Fresh".
-Kokanee advertisements are frequently shown on Canadian television stations and center around the beer's official mascot the Sasquatch.
+Kokanee advertisements are frequently shown on Canadian television stations and center around the beer's official mascot, the Sasquatch.
 Later the ad campaign follows the storyline of the "Kokanee Ranger", played by John Novak; and his unsuccessful attempts to hunt and catch the Sasquatch who is stealing Kokanee beer.
 These commercials parody the real life Sasquatch hunter René Dahinden, who appeared in the first Kokanee commercial of its kind.
 According to the ad campaign, the Ranger eventually recruited three Glacier Girls to join the search to catch the elusive Sasquatch.
 These girls were originally introduced first in 1985 as "The Kokettes".

 In 2008, a new campaign encouraged customers to visit a website (RangerLiveOrDie.ca) and vote on whether the Kokanee Ranger should live or die.
 The campaign concluded on August 17, with the Kokanee Ranger ultimately being killed off in a commercial that spoofed the last few minutes of the final episode of The Sopranos.
+In 2011, Kokanee launched a Facebook campaign that encouraged Kokanee drinkers to vote for a new Ranger.
 It is still unknown who, or what, will replace the Ranger as Kokanee's new spokesperson.

-Kokanee also sponsored the annual Crankworx mountain biking festival in Whistler, British Columbia.

-In 2011, Kokanee launched a Facebook campaign that encouraged Kokanee drinkers to vote for a new Ranger as Sasq's raids on Kokanee residents' beer in the absence of the Ranger grew bolder.